Jozo132/GPCG/README.md

 Whatever you read here, I am writing this from scratch.
 This means a lot of worngly used references and words will be used.
 I'll still try.

-I'm unsure if the proposed code generation algorhitm exists, so I've already started working on it my own way.
+I'm unsure if the proposed code generation algorithm exists, so I've already started working on it my own way.
 There is a [video](https://www.youtube.com/watch?v=G_dpBsu2Y4Q) online of something similar written in Python, but it was limited only to a few functions.

 Personally, I've not found any examples of AI being programmed this way.